Caramelo (horse)

 Caramelo (lit.
 'Caramel') is a horse (Note: Initially, it was believed to be a horse.
 However, the São Paulo State Security Secretariat (SSP) announced that it was a mare.
-Later on, the veterinary hospital of the Lutheran University of Brazil (Ulbra) confirmed that it was indeed a horse.) known for having spent at least four days on a roof in Canoas during the floods in Rio Grande do Sul in May 2024.
+Later on, the veterinary hospital of the Lutheran University of Brazil (Ulbra) confirmed that it was indeed a horse.) known for having spent at least four days on a roof in Canoas during the May 2024 Rio Grande do Sul floods.